- Provon Anti-Microbial Lotion Soap

-- SOAP should be used no more than 1 – 2 times daily.
+- Soap should be used no more than 1 – 2 times daily.
 While showering, lather up a pearl size drop of soap and gently clean the tattoo removal area using only your fingertips.
-Leave the cleanser on the tattoo removal area for no more than 30 – 60 seconds.
+Leave the cleanser on the tattoo removal area for no more than 30 – 45 seconds.

-- APPLY a very thin layer of a recommended tattoo removal aftercare product 2 – 3 times daily, until the skin fully heals.
+- When all scabs have flaked off, apply a very thin layer of a recommended tattoo removal aftercare product 2 – 3 times daily, for 6 – 8 weeks or until the skin fully heals.
 Gently massage the aftercare product completely into the skin and pat with a clean, disposable paper towel to remove any excess.

 - The superficial layer of skin, called the epidermis, has been removed and the middle layer of the skin, called the dermis, has been penetrated with a proprietary solution.
 This process created an abrasion that is about the thickness of a dime.